-Occasion: Visit by Tim Knox, Director of the Ftizwilliam Museum at Cambridge University
+Occasion: Visit by Tim Knox, Director of the Ftizwilliam Museum at Cambridge University.
+UPDATE 2018: Tim Knox has been appointed to head the Royal Trust Collection.

 Table set for 14 guests.
 Flowers by Paul Erkhart of Broadway Floral.